 - Each Sleep Number model varies by the amount of foam cushion and layers that are in between the air chamber(s) and your mattress top.
 For example, the most basic model – the C-2 – has no foam layer between the air chamber and mattress.
 The I-10 has several foam layers, including a memory foam option.
 These layers, their thickness, and their density will all have an effect on your sleep comfort and ultimately your Sleep Number.

 The i8 is one of Sleep Number's higher-end mattresses and is both comfortable and breathable.
 Click the button to save $800 on the i8.

 According to Sleep Number representatives, the most common Sleep Number is somewhere in the 35-40 range.
 With 0 being the softest bed and 100 being the firmest.

-Sleep Number settings for Back Pain
+Sleep Number Settings for Back Pain

 Because there are numerous personal reasons for back pain, there is no one-size-fits-all setting to fix back pain in Sleep Number beds.
 That being said, Sleep Number has several ideas available on their website.
-Most of these adjustments are based on your sleeping position.
+Most of these adjustments are based on one’s sleeping position.

 Here is an image from Sleep Number with recommendations for adjustments based on Upper and Lower back pain:

 Sleep IQ Technology